mvaganov/CmdLineAsteroids/notes.md

 ### voice
 This simulation tutorial is for a space-shooter game inspired by "Spacewar!" from 1962, written for the command line console.
-The idea is as old as videogames.
+The idea is as old as video games.
 It was the reason why the C programming language and Unix operating system were invented.
 I've summoned that ancient motivation to capture your attention now, while I teach you foundational concepts for writing a simulation and game engine.
 Check the description for the Github project link if you want the code.
 Continue watching if you want a thorough lesson to understand the code.

 I spent a few weeks creating this game, and a few months writing this script.
 Please do not misunderstand that this program just fell out of my head in one moment.
-It didn't even fall out of a large language model.
 Real programming takes time.
 Your projects will take a long time to finish too, even if they use a tutorial like this as a starting point.
 Be patient with yourself.
 Be disciplined with yourself.
 I believe anyone who sits with these ideas can learn them well.
 Especially you, even if you don't consider yourself skilled with math.
 For context, I was terrible at math in High School, especially at Trigonometry, which I will be using in this tutorial.
+I was also a terrible programmer when I started, having spent most of my youth playing games and sketching.
 I learned what I know because of practice doing projects like this.
+It took me years.
+I hope my example can power-level you, and get you there much faster.
-My guidance will follow roughly the same path I went through while making this game a few months ago,
+My guidance in this tutorial will follow roughly the same path I went through while making this game a few months ago,
 	but it will be much faster, even with a few detours to explain some math, architecture, and game engine optimizations.
 This tutorial doesn't capture the vast majority of the difficulty of writing this project.
 What you will see is just the parts curated for your understanding.
 As you do this work, please be patient with your own mistakes, and the frustration that follows.
 Frustration is the sweat of learning.
 It is a sign that your mind is growing.
 Engage with it.
 And take a break if you need it.
+Sleep is so important to knowledge formation.
 This video will still be here when you are ready.

 ### scene
 montage of code in Visual Studio 2022, and the game running with the code in the background